-The course is organized into blocks comprised of texts associated with various cities and movements within American modernism.
+The course is organised into blocks comprised of texts associated with various cities and movements within American modernism.
 We will begin by looking at the importance of New York and the American expatriate scene, before considering modernism in the mid-West and US South.
 A reading pack will be provided in the first week as an aid to student research.

-Students will be expected to develop their own research interests within the topic and will be assessed by a 5,000 word essay.
+Students will be expected to develop their own research interests within the topic.
 Essays that investigate topics not directly covered by the set reading are encouraged and can be developed in consultation with the tutor.

 This module appears in:

 Total Contact Hours: 22

 Total Study Hours: 300

 Indicative list, current at time of publication.
 Reading lists will be published annually:

 Amy Helene Kirschke, "A Visual Artist with an Authentic Voice" and "The Evolution of Douglas's Aesthetic Language" from Aaron Douglas: Art, Race, and the Harlem Renaissance (Jackson: University Press of Mississippi, 1995)